deckerego/docmag/README.md

 docker-compose should bring up docmag's user interface and Elasticsearch indexes, while also indexing new documents in the background.
 By default the web application is running locally on port 1080.

+## Installing into Kubernetes with Helm

+Installing into a Kubernetes cluster is pretty easy, thanks to Helm.
+Before you install DocMag you will need to do two things however:

+1. Set a username and password for the web interface, and
+2. Create a persistent volume that points to your scanned documents

+The first step can be accomplished using kubectl on the command line, as in:

+    kubectl create secret generic docmagui-secret --from-literal=username='docmag' --from-literal=password='supersecretpassword'

+The second step will require some Kubernetes administration.
+See the example at docmag/document-volumes.yaml for a template to mount something over NFS.
+Once you have settings you are happy with, you can create the persistent volume with:

+    kubectl apply -f docmag/document-volumes.yaml

+Once those two steps are done, add the DocMag repo and install with:

+    helm repo add docmag http://docmag.deckerego.net
+    helm install --name=docmag --set modsecurity.service.externalIP=10.200.1.10 docmag

 ## Upgrading